ppy/osu-wiki/wiki/Tournaments/LGA/2024/en.md

       3. Both players ban will two maps, as such: ABBA
       4. The last beatmap remaining in the pool will be used as the 5th pick for the match.
    - For the second weekend, The 8 remaining players from the previous phase will then then play another set of matches, after which the remaining 4 players will be placed on a double-elimination bracket.
-     - All matches in this phase will utilise the same mappool, except for the Losers bracket Finals and Grand Finals, where a new osu! original will be introduced into the pool.
+     - All matches in this phase will utilise the same mappool, except for the Losers' Bracket Finals and Grand Finals, where a new [osu! original](/wiki/osu!_originals) will be introduced into the pool.
 The first player to score 4 points wins (best of 7).
      - The second weekend's pool will feature 15 maps, organised as such:
        - No Mod: 5 beatmaps
        - Hidden: 3 beatmaps